-The Best Games on Steam – October 2018
+The 65 Best Games on Steam [March 2021]

 One of the most popular genres we’ve seen burst in popularity throughout the 2010s (and largely thanks to Steam) is the roguelike, a subgenre of the RPG that features, among other tropes, randomized levels and permadeath.
 There’s no shortage of roguelikes on Steam, but one of our favorites to return to again and again is The Binding of Isaac, originally released in 2011 before being redesigned and re-released with all new graphics and a new engine powering the game in 2014.
 The Binding of Isaac: Rebirth is the version to get, containing all the fun of the original but in a sleeker, larger package.
-The twin-stick shooter gameplay is easy to learn, and there's hundreds of items to experiment with to change the gameplay.
+The twin-stick shooter gameplay is easy to learn, and there are hundreds of items to experiment with to change the gameplay.

 2013’s SimCity was a mixed bag upon its release.
 According to pre-launch reviews, the game’s systems were excellent and easy to use, but the always-online status of the game caused the required servers to crash, leading to the game being broken for weeks following launch.
 Though the game eventually was up and running, plenty of people were burnt by the game enough times to give up altogether.
 If that sounds like you, allow us to introduce you to Cities: Skylines, an original city building game from acclaimed publisher Paradox.
 Originally greenlit following the failure of SimCity, the game launched in 2015 to rave reviews.
 A return to the classic style of city building, you’ll be impressed and surprised with how much can get done here.
 It’s absolutely a must-have for any simulation fans, and if you happen to own a Nintendo Switch alongside your PC, you can finally take your cities on the go.